DV

 Instructor & contact information

 Teaching philosophy: In my classes, I see a student as a ‘learner’ and myself as a ‘facilitator’ for the learners.
 Computer science and technology is a discipline that is evolving rapidly.
 Many learners see it as a difficult discipline.
-To my learners, I suggest that an effective strategy to learn the fundamentals is to follow an iterative process of reading, analyzing, and coding.
+To the students taking my course, I suggest that an effective strategy to learn the fundamentals is to follow an iterative process of reading, analyzing, and coding.
 However, many learners either like to analyze or code but not both.
 While some of us enjoy developing the skills for critically assessing the concepts and algorithms, many others enjoy programming and love building things.
 An effective computer science course should balance (a) theoretical knowledge to understand computer technology and (b) implementation skills to test and execute the theories and algorithms.
 I design course contents and assignments so that learners can improve both: analytical and programming skills.
 Learners with a rich programming experience may find this balance slightly easier but will have a platform to explore further.
 For many others who do not consider themselves expert programmers, taking such a course can become a rewarding experience.

 Course description